grab/engineering-blog/_posts/2017-06-03-grabs-front-end-study-guide.md

 There was also the problem of non-determinism in the installed packages via `npm install`.
 Some of our CI builds fail because at the point of time when the CI server installs the dependencies, it pulled in minor updates to some packages that contained breaking changes.
 This would not have happened if library authors respected [semver](http://semver.org/) and engineers assumed that API contracts are respected all the time.

 [Yarn](https://yarnpkg.com/) solves these problems.
 The issue of non-determinism of installed packages via a `yarn.lock` file and it ensures that every install results in the exact same file structure in `node_modules` across all machines.
-Yarn utilizes a global cache directory within your machine, and packages that have been downloaded before do not have to be downloaded again.
+Yarn utilises a global cache directory within your machine, and packages that have been downloaded before do not have to be downloaded again.
 This also enables offline installation of dependencies!

 The most common Yarn commands can be found [here](https://yarnpkg.com/en/docs/usage).
 Most other yarn commands are similar to the `npm` equivalents and it is fine to use the `npm` versions instead.
-One of our favorite commands is `yarn upgrade-interactive` which makes updating dependencies a breeze especially when the modern JavaScript project requires so many dependencies these days.
+One of our favourite commands is `yarn upgrade-interactive` which makes updating dependencies a breeze especially when the modern JavaScript project requires so many dependencies these days.
 Do check it out!

 npm@5.0.0 was [released in May 2017](https://github.com/npm/npm/releases/tag/v5.0.0) and it seems to address many of the issues that Yarn aims to solve.
 Do keep an eye on it!